 Our fellowship program likewise emphasizes a strong foundation in research and the critical appraisal of the literature.
-These skills are necessary to remain up to date with the rapidly evolving field of rheumatology and immunology and to contribute to future advancements of the field and patient advocacy.
+These skills are necessary to keep up with the rapidly evolving field of rheumatology and immunology and to contribute to future advancements of the field as well as to patient advocacy.

-The Rheumatology Fellowship is a two-year program, and currently trains 4 fellows – 2 junior and 2 senior fellows.
+The Rheumatology Fellowship at OHSU is a two-year program, and currently trains four fellows, 2 junior and 2 senior fellows.
 Fellows participate in a series of activities designed to foster core competencies necessary to become skillful rheumatologists.
-Fellows interested in pursuing an academic career may elect to extend their training to a third year with the mutual agreement of a faculty mentor, contingent upon available funding.
+Fellows interested in pursuing an academic career may elect to remain for a third year with the mutual agreement of a faculty mentor and the division chief, contingent upon available funding.